 If you receive push back from them when you ask for the complete source code you’ll want to review the terms of your contract with respect to intellectual property, licensing and so on.
 Many companies inadvertently sign away their rights to the source code when they hire developers.
 Contact your lawyer if you think your developers are in non-compliance with the contract.

-At Big Fish we give our clients a full and complete copy of their source code, and we recommend that you ask for the same anytime you hire a company or individual to develop custom software.
+At Big Fish we give our clients a full and complete copy of their source code, and we recommend that you ask for the same anytime you hire an app developer company or individual for custom software design and development.
 It’s a good way to avoid being held hostage by your developer.

 One of the challenges of undertaking a “fix our software” project, when you weren’t the one who developed the software in the first place, is the impossibility of estimating how long it will take to fix.